Visual Philosophy

 If an image needs a long explanation to fit, it probably does not belong in the set.

-If composition is restless or grading is trend-driven, the image becomes tiring over time.
+If a composition is chaotic or the color grading is driven by fleeting trends, the work becomes fatiguing.